-In the United States, ICRW has been a pioneer in advocacy to ensure that evidence—not ideology or intuition—guide the policy making that affects the lives of women and girls globally.
-ICRW’s research provides the solid foundation upon which we build our advocacy efforts here in Washington, working independently and through coalition leadership on platforms such as Girls Not Brides USA, the Coalition for Adolescent Girls and the U.S. Civil Society Working Group on Women, Peace and Security.
-Our efforts have led to bipartisan legislation like the International Violence Against Women Act and the U.S. Protecting Girls by Ending Child Marriage Act, ground-breaking executive branch policies such as the U.S. Global Strategy to Empower Adolescent Girls (the first foreign policy in the world to focus explicitly on the rights and well being of this demographic) and the National Action Plan on Women, Peace and Security.
+Our efforts have led to bipartisan legislation like the International Violence Against Women Act, the U.S. Protecting Girls by Ending Child Marriage Act, and the Women’s Entrepreneurship and Economic Empowerment Act of 2018.
+Our work has also resulted in ground-breaking executive branch policies such as the U.S. Global Strategy to Empower Adolescent Girls (the first foreign policy in the world to focus explicitly on the rights and well being of this demographic) and the National Action Plan on Women, Peace and Security.

 Following our recent merger with Re:Gender, formerly the National Council for Research on Women, ICRW advocates are now exploring opportunities to leverage our research evidence to inform policy solutions for women and girls right here at home.